virtual-labs/exp-non-preemptive-scheduling-iiith/experiment/theory.md

 * **Allocating CPU Time:** The scheduler determines how much CPU time each process is allowed to use.
 In a preemptive scheduling system, it can interrupt the currently running process to allocate CPU time to a higher-priority process.

 * **Managing the Ready Queue:** It maintains a ready queue or a list of processes that are in a state to execute and selects processes from this queue for execution.

+> **Note:** Context switching is not a subpart of scheduling or a job done by the scheduler.
+It is an independent mechanism which aids the OS to implement the decision (which process to run next) made by the scheduler.